-It’s that time of year again: Another school year is about to begin.
-While getting kids out of the house and back to a routine is often something parents look forward to, the start of school can be a very stressful time for children, especially those with mental health challenges.
+It’s that time of year again: The school year has started, and even though kids and parents are excited to get back to in-person learning after a difficult year of remote school, the start of school can be a stressful time for children, especially those with mental health challenges.

-For me, August and September bring back a lot of memories and emotions.
-Three years ago, my middle daughter Nina was about to start her sophomore year of high school.
+For me, back-to-school time brings back a lot of memories and emotions.
+Five years ago, my middle daughter Nina was about to start her sophomore year of high school.
 During the spring and summer, we discovered Nina was suffering from severe depression.
-By the time she was diagnosed, Nina had been suffering in silence for at least three years.
+By the time she was diagnosed, Nina had been suffering in silence for at least five years.
 As the school year got closer Nina was also diagnosed with social anxiety.
-The thought of school – walking the cramped hallways, eating in the crowded cafeteria, adjusting to new teachers – was overwhelming to her.
+The thought of school — walking the cramped hallways, eating in the crowded cafeteria, adjusting to new teachers — was overwhelming to her.
 We thought we were doing all the right things to support her: Counseling, medication and communication with school administrators.
 To try and keep her safe we’d even resorted to taking the door off her bedroom and had her sleeping on a mattress in our bedroom.

 I miss Nina dearly every second of every day.

 September is Suicide Awareness Month.
-Nationally, suicide is on the rise among teens ages 15-24.
+Nationally, suicide is on the rise among teens and young people ages 15–24.
 And, unlike adult suicide rates, which rise in summer each year, teen suicides spike during back-to-school season.
-By sharing our story, I hope others affected by suicide or mental illness will know that they aren’t alone.
+By sharing my family's story, I hope others affected by suicide or mental illness will know that they are not alone.

-Since losing Nina, our family has worked to honor her by partnering with the American Foundation for Suicide Prevention (AFSP) in working to create a world without suicide.
+Since losing Nina, our family has worked to honor her by partnering with the American Foundation for Suicide Prevention (AFSP) to try to create a world without suicide.

-For the past three years I have also created "Team Nina" to participate in the annual AFSP Out of the Darkness Community Walk that takes place in hundreds of cities across the country.
-Through "Team Nina" money raised funds research, educational programs, advocacy for public policies in mental health and suicide prevention, and support for survivors of suicide loss.
+For the past five years I have also created "Team Nina" to participate in the annual AFSP Out of the Darkness Community Walk that takes place in hundreds of cities across the country.
+Through "Team Nina," money raised goes toward research, educational programs and advocacy for public policies in mental health, and toward suicide prevention and support for survivors of suicide loss.

 Listen intently and without judgment.
 Ask open-ended questions and resist the urge to offer quick fixes or solutions to their challenges, which tends to shut down further dialogue.
 Validate and support their feelings.